Tallgrass Prairie National Preserve: Preserve history

-On September 20, 2002, National Park Trust donated approximately 32 acre to the National Park Service; it included the 1881 historic ranch house, limestone barn and outbuildings, and one-room schoolhouse.
-National Park Trust worked with the National Park Service to plan and develop the park from 1996 to 2005.
+On September 20, 2002, the National Park Trust donated approximately 32 acre to the National Park Service; it included the 1881 historic ranch house, limestone barn and outbuildings, and one-room schoolhouse.
+The National Park Trust worked with the National Park Service to plan and develop the park from 1996 to 2005.

-Though National Park Trust was named in the legislation, the law allowed for successor non-profits to own the land and continue the unique public/private ownership and management relationship.
-So, in 2005, National Park Trust sold the approximate 10862 acre to The Nature Conservancy.
-Additionally Texas billionaire Ed Bass, owns grazing rights to nearly 10,000 acres until 2035 and whose cattle dot much of the hills and valleys of the preserve.
+Though the National Park Trust was named in the legislation, the law allowed for successor non-profits to own the land and continue the unique public/private ownership and management relationship.
+So, in 2005, the National Park Trust sold the approximate 10862 acre to The Nature Conservancy.
+Additionally Texas billionaire Ed Bass owns grazing rights to nearly 10,000 acres until 2035; his cattle dot much of the hills and valleys of the preserve.

 Management

 The National Park Service and The Nature Conservancy established a bison herd with 13 animals in 2009 from Wind Cave National Park.
 The population of 90 bison not only represent a vital component for the tallgrass prairie ecosystem, but also help preserve the genetic integrity in the conservation of American bison.
 Typically a third of the prairie grasslands is burned each year.
+The fire and grazing animals are used to prevent trees from taking over the prairie.